Files

 Add an Inspector to the canvas and connect it to the LabelPointReplacer LabelPoint output port.

-After running the workspace, in Visual Preview, there will be labels next to each point feature.
+After running the workspace, in the Visual Preview, labels will appear next to each point feature.

 Exercise 2: Labelling Polygon Features

-In this scenario, you are interested in creating labels for neighborhood polygon features that can be exported.
+In this scenario, you want to create labels for neighborhood polygon features that can be exported.

 1. Create a New Workspace